Dona, Dona: English covers

-Swedish band Ola & the Janglers covered the song in 1966, having heard the version by Kodesh & Schwartz.
+Swedish band Ola & the Janglers covered the song in 1966, having heard the version by Kevess and Schwartz.
 Unlike many artists that had previously covered "Donna, Donna", the Janglers were not known as folk artists and had previously only released rock songs and they slightly changed the arrangement of the song to fit the group.
 They added a harpsichord part played by keyboardist Johannes Olsson, and bass guitar by Åke Eldsäter.
 A harmony part by Ola Håkansson, Claes af Geijerstam and Eldsäter was added during the chorus.
 The group recorded the song and the B-side, "Come and Stay with Me", during a session in 1966, with their regular producer Gunnar Bergström.

 Initially intended to mark the introduction of guitarist af Geijerstam, who had recently replaced Christer Idering, "Donna, Donna" was chosen as the A-side of the single.
 While the single sleeves with "Donna, Donna" as the A-side were being printed, Pye Records released Donovan's version of the song as a single in Sweden.
 Fearing that the two singles would compete, the record label, Gazell, decided to switch the running order, with "Come and Stay with Me" becoming the A-side on the 7-inch single.
 This meant that the sleeve and single had contrasting A-sides, which led to confusion with fans and radio stations.

 "Come and Stay with Me" reached number 13 on Kvällstoppen and number three on Tio i Topp in April 1966.
 "Donna, Donna" was still asked about in record stores, which led to it gaining a chart position on Kvällstoppen.
 It entered on April 12, 1966, at number 19 and was last seen on April 19 at the same position, the same date that "Come and Stay with Me" entered the chart.
 This led to the Janglers having three singles simultaneously; "Love Was on Your Mind", "Donna, Donna" and "Come and Stay with Me".

 Both sides of the single were among the first attempts by a Swedish rock band to release a song in a folk rock vein.
 It was included on their second studio album Patterns, released in June of that year and became a staple on most of their compilation albums, including Best Sounds (1969) and Ola & the Janglers, 1964–71!.